Skip to content

 • Database and table specification

-• Time field for temporal queries
+• Time column for temporal queries

 For ClickHouse connections, Telescope uses the clickhouse-connect Python library, which communicates exclusively over HTTP(S) protocol.
 As of version 0.0.19, the native protocol (previously supported via clickhouse-driver) is no longer supported.